 This sounds kind of like a Luigi's Mansion plot, doesn't it?

 But it's not.
 Because there's a twist: these new ghosts are Pokémon.

 Now Luigi, joined by a Haunter named Soul, sets on a mission to stop the combined forces of King Boo and an evil Gengar, as well as save Mario, who has been brainwashed by said Gengar.

-- Adaptation Name Change: In the transcript, a few unnamed Pokémon are given names for clarity reasons, e.g. Smog the Gastly.
+- Adaptation Name Change: In the transcript, a few unnamed Pokémon are given names for clarity reasons and One-Steve Limit, e.g. Smog the Gastly.

 - Amplifier Artifact: The ruby in King Boo's crown works like this, greatly decreasing the effort needed for Gengar to manipulate Mario's memory.

 - Badass Adorable: The baby Ghost Types (Flame the Gastly, Lyly the Shuppet, and Skull the Duskull).
 They're only babies, are very sweet and polite... and they managed to stand up to the Boolossus.
 Even though they were only around level 5 at the time, and had had no prior training.

 - Bag of Holding: The backpack that Luigi finds in the supply room works like this.
 It gets lampshaded.Soul: Good, you’re up.
 I’ve put everything in the bag.
 Ready to go?Luigi: Oh, yeah, of cor-Luigi: Wait.
 Are you telling me that you put all of the contents of the box, as well as everything else that was sitting around, inside this bag?Soul: Yep.Luigi: …

 - Berserk Button: Miray the Banette is NOT a boy.
 She is a girl, and does not like being confused for a boy.
 Luigi and Soul found this out the hard way.Miray: He?!
 I AM A GIRL!